kschaef/UT-sci-comp/README.md

 `module load python/2.7.3-epd-7.3.2`, respectively.
 You will also need to have enabled X11 forwarding in order to generate and view the plots.

-A default case will be run simply calling the executable `bin/abc.exe` or `make` from the main project folder.
+A default case will be run simply calling the executable `bin/abc.exe` after calling `make` from the main project folder.

 Calling `bin/abc.exe -h` will describe the options available for running your own case.
 These options are also described here for convenience: